Urgency

 bullet

 Oil spills and the growing contamination of our oceans already threaten aquatic resources.
-Since the sea provides a significant amount of the world’s food, its pollution constitutes a particularly serious problem.
+Since the sea provides a significant amount of the world’s food this constitutes a particularly serious problem.

 bullet

-Garbage disposal is another area where the solution is totally inadequate to the challenge being faced.
+Garbage disposal constitutes yet another issue where the solution is totally inadequate to the challenge it faces.
 Burning pollutes the atmosphere, landfills pollute surrounding aquifers, and ocean dumping destroys the aquatic environment.

-This is nowhere near all of the problems we face.
-There are many more and each is rapidly growing in both scope and magnitude.
-So what’s going on here?
-Why don't we just take stock of this situation and begin fixing them?
+** This is nowhere near all of the problems we face.
+There are many more.
+And, each is rapidly growing in both scope and magnitude.
+So what’s going on?
+Why don't we just take stock of these threats and begin fixing them?

-For example: the flight time between nuclear capable protagonists is now down to less than 4 minutes in several parts of the world.
-This reduced time interval clearly precludes human intervention into this equation.
-The reason should be more than obvious.
-The specifics are simply too complex to comprehend and act upon in the time available to do so.
-As a result, "threshold formulas" that rely upon mechanical sensors to determine actual threat, and initiate retaliatory schemes, have already been formulated and placed into the bowels of computer systems for "go /no go" determinations.
+Currently, the flight time between nuclear capable protagonists is down to less than 4 minutes in several parts of the world.
+This reduced time interval clearly precludes human intervention into this equation because the specifics involved are simply too complex to comprehend, and act upon, in the time available to do so.
+As a result, "threshold formulas" that rely upon mechanical sensors to determine threat, and initiate retaliatory schemes, have already been formulated and placed into the bowels of computer systems for "go /no go" determinations.
 Unfortunately, as with everything else human, there is a lot of room for error here.
 However, computers are not concerned with the existence of potential error any more than they are concerned with ensuring human survival.
 Their sole objective is to evaluate the information they receive and compare it to the mathematical formulation that empowers them to act.
 Hence, they are quite capable of initiating nuclear war and eradicating all life on earth.
+This is just one of the clouds we live under.

-In addition to this threat, we are also faced with another that is just as unpredictable as computers are predictable.
+In addition, we are now faced with another problem that is just as unpredictable as computers are predictable.
+And, it seeks to gain access to the very technology we are currently fighting to control.
 It is called terrorism.
-And, with the inability to control its proliferation in evidence worldwide, the need for an immediate solution to long-standing cultural problems is now undeniable.
+And, with the inability to contain its proliferation in evidence, worldwide, the need for an immediate solution to long-standing cultural problems has now become necessary to defuse the unrest which fosters it.
 Without this solution, it is only a matter of time before weapons of mass destruction enter into this equation along with their use.
-How big of a threat does this probability constitute?
+So, how big of a threat does terrorism actually pose, given its limited ability to effect geographical expanse?
+Well, that may not be necessary to maximize its impact.
+With the world’s monetary system now dependent upon hypothetical possibility, as opposed to actual reality, it would not take much for a well-placed attack to collapse the whole thing.
+If that were to happen, chaos would immediately onset.
+Beyond that, no one knows what might happen.

 In the past, force and intimidation have proved successful in suppressing unwanted social dissent.
-However, with the growing availability of high tech weaponry all this has now changed.
-Small groups and even individuals are now capable of acquiring a destructive capability that could prove catastrophic to global dynamics.
-And, until the world comes to this realization and acts responsibly, we will continue to be at direct risk from all that we forcibly disenfranchise.
-Hence, we better find a way to resolve cultural disputes, in a mutually acceptable way, before it is too late.
-And, while we’re at it, we need to clean up all the rest of the mess we’ve created also.
+However, with the growing availability of high tech weaponry all this has changed.
+Small groups and even individuals are on the verge of acquiring a destructive capability that could prove catastrophic to global dynamics.
+And, let's hope and pray it is not a genetically altered form of the H5N1 virus.
+Until the world comes to this realization regarding its vulnerability and acts responsibly, we will continue to be at direct risk from all that we forcibly disenfranchise.
+Hence, its imperative that we find a way to resolve cultural disputes in a mutually acceptable way, before it is too late.
+And, while we’re at it, we need to clean up the mess we’ve created to date.

-Doing this is not going to be easy, because most people are either oblivious or otherwise unconcerned with what is actually going on.
+Doing everything that is needed to turn things around is not going to be easy; because, most people are oblivious to the need, or otherwise unconcerned with what is happening.
 That's just how entrenched our patterns of activity have become, much like a drug addict hooked on crack or heroin.
-But, in this case the culprit is materialism, with its ability to temporarily placate the emptiness of spirit that haunts our more contemplative moments.
+But, in this case the culprit is materialism, with its constantly escalating ability to temporarily placate the emptiness of spirit that haunts one's more contemplative moments.
 Hence, these problems are not just going to go away.
-They cannot do so, until we are able to bring our thought process back under control.
-If we prove unable to do so, then our destiny will lie with the open-ended continuum that it necessarily promotes... the manifestation of which is already threatening our extinction.
-In the interim, everything will continue to spin with ever increasing momentum out of control.
+They can't, until we are able to bring our thought process back under control.
+If we prove unable to do so, then our destiny will lie with the open-ended continuum that it necessarily promotes... the manifestation of which is already threatening our existence.
+In the interim, everything will continue to spin out of control with ever increasing momentum.

-On this website I have laid out the principles and methodology by which this ‘qualitative’ system of thought can be constructed and implemented in the shortest possible time.
-I've called this approach the Eden project for obvious reasons.
-What it proposes is a realistic way to identify the integrative elements of otherwise separated conclusions ( problems) through an in depth analysis of their interdependency within the field of question.
+On this website I have laid out the principles and methodology by which this ‘qualitative’ system of thought can be constructed and implemented -- in the shortest possible period of time.
+I've called it the Eden project for obvious reasons.
+What it proposes is a realistic way to identify the integrative elements (of otherwise separated problems) through an in depth analysis of their interdependency within the field of question.
 By so doing, this new and innovative approach to problem solving holds out our first real hope for understanding the comprehensive answers needed to slow this whole thing down.
-However, given our current situation, it must be instituted with all haste, for time is clearly running out.
+However, given our current situation, it must be instituted with all haste; for time is clearly running out.

 There is little doubt that every ‘human person’ owes it to themselves and those they love, as well as those who are yet to become important to them, to seriously consider how they can become a part of this effort.
-To do less is to deny the very importance of the potential they now defend (life itself).
-And make no mistake here, there is NO room for procrastination in this equation.
-If we fail to achieve this objective in the near future, there is little doubt what the outcome will be.
-And, no one will escape this time around, regardless of who they are, whom they know, or what earthly riches they possess.
+To do less is to deny the importance of the potential they now defend.
+There is simply NO room for procrastination in this equation.
+If we fail to achieve this objective in the near future, there is little doubt regarding what the outcome will be.
+And, no one will escape this time around, regardless of who they are, who they know, or what resources they currently possess.
 Given the seriousness of this threat, some real soul searching is in order here.
+Afterwards, a response is in order.

 Note: Use the "back" key in your browser to return to prior text